 Logical positivism effectively restricted ethical philosophy in the pre-1960 phase.
 The prevalence of sceptical vogues was stifling for this neglected subject.
 Value was demoted.
 A revival occurred at the end of the 1950s, restoring the Aristotelian emphasis on virtue.
 Kantian ethical philosophy was evoked in the 1970s, a partner to virtue ethics.
 Utilitarianism has also survived.
 Ethical philosophy became noted for a concern with environmental issues and animal rights.

 The “logical atomism” of Wittgenstein’s early Tractatus (1921) was obscurantist about values, affirming that (philosophical) language can say nothing about them.
-Such a tenet was welcome to logical positivism, whose exponents deliberated that ethical and aesthetic judgments cannot be true or false, but merely constitute a subjective attitude.
+This attitude was welcome to logical positivism, whose exponents deliberated that ethical and aesthetic judgments cannot be true or false, merely comprising a subjective attitude.
 The confusion of ethics with art is a serious shortcoming, one that decodes to a science without scruple and a science lacking objectivity.
 However, Wittgenstein himself was resistant to logical positivism, furthering a somewhat different orientation.

 What is known as the philosophy of mind struggled to emerge from the grip of behaviourism associated with Gilbert Ryle.
 Basic forms of mind-brain cognitivism developed, known by different names.
 Eventually, dualism emerged as a minority element in contemporary analytical philosophy.

-All things considered, analytical philosophy has a very different face to the one presented half a century ago.
+All things considered, analytical philosophy has a very different face to the one presented circa 1960.
 There are many unresolved issues, plus strong debates.
 Despite the reflection of Brian Magee about a “bankrupt tradition,” one could be more optimistic here.
 Bankruptcy might indeed have occurred if the more limited vistas had prevailed after 1960.
 The new mood of expansion and daring acted as a compensator to poverty.
 However, there is still a huge gap between academic philosophy and the ordinary world, citizens effectively being on a different planet.